hashicorp/terraform-website/content/source/docs/extend/debugging.html.md

 #### Separating Out Provider Logs

 Terraform can have some verbose logging and it can be difficult to parse log files when both Terraform and providers are writing to the same log file.
-To address this, following the 0.15.0 release of Terraform, the `TF_LOG_CORE` environment variable and `TF_LOG_PROVIDER` environment variable can now be set to different levels.
+In Terraform 0.15.0 and later, you can address this by setting the `TF_LOG_CORE` and `TF_LOG_PROVIDER` environment variables to different log levels.
 Set either to `off` to turn off its logging entirely.

 ## Debugger-Based Debugging